chandan-u/distributed_word2vec_similarityAlgorithms/README.md

 ### How to tackle memory limits:

 Spark offers disk spillout but this will slow down the training.
-Here is an interesting a paper I found, that speaks about using parametric servers for this problem (deepdist approach uses parametric server, but the implementation explained in this paper is quite different.)
+Here is an interesting a paper I found, that speaks about using parametric servers for this problem (deepdist approach uses parametric server, but the implementation explained in this paper is quite different.
+It uses column based rather than word based split).
+Yet to explore.